ibm-s390-linux/s390-tools/README.md

    feature.
 Those traces are filtered with the zfcpdbf script, i.e. merge several traces, make it more readable etc.

+ * sclpdbf:
+   Display debug data for the sclp kernel component.

  * scsi_logging_level:
    Create, get or set the logging level for the SCSI logging facility.